 Labor rights

-European justice rules that compensating or making long-term interim workers permanent is not enough
+The European justice rules that compensating or making long-term temporary workers permanent is not enough

 The CJEU concludes that the compensatory measures of Spanish legislation continue to violate European Union law

-In this way, the highest court of European justice has ruled that these measures "do not seem to properly sanction the abusive use" by the various administrations across the State of long-term interim workers and concludes that they "also do not eliminate the consequences of violating European Union law" by Spain in labor matters.
-"The measure entails maintaining a temporary employment relationship and, therefore, the precarious situation of the affected worker," argues the CJEU, which also recalls that "job stability is conceived as a primary component of worker protection."
+In this way, the highest court of European justice has ruled that these measures "do not seem to adequately sanction the abusive use" of long-term temporary staff by the various administrations throughout the State and concludes that "they also do not eliminate the consequences of violating European Union law" by Spain in labor matters.
+"The measure entails maintaining an employment relationship of a temporary nature and, therefore, the precarious situation of the affected worker," argues the CJEU, which also recalls that "job stability is conceived as a primary component of worker protection."

 Cargando